 10 Foods That Reduce Belly Bloat

-Belly bloat happens when your abdomen feels swollen, retains fluid, or traps gas and often it comes with pain or discomfort.
-It’s one of the most common stomach issues.
-The causes often include constipation and overeating, and irritable bowel syndrome (IBS), and swallowing air when drinking or eating too quickly all contribute to belly bloat.
+Bloat occurs when your abdomen swells, retains fluid, or traps gas, and it is often accompanied by pain or discomfort.
+One of the most common stomach problems is indigestion.
+Constipation, overeating, irritable bowel syndrome (IBS), and swallowing air while drinking or eating too quickly are all factors that contribute to belly bloat.
+(1)

-The good news is that what you eat has a HUGE effect on how much gas you experience, and there are many foods that can naturally reduce belly bloat and gas!
+The good news is that what you eat has a big impact on how much gas you have, and there are a lot of foods that can help you reduce belly bloat and gas naturally!

-Here are the best foods that will get rid of that belly bloat.
+Here are the foods that will help you get rid of belly bloat.

-Because water retention can lead to bloating (especially belly bloat), it might seem counteractive to drink more water.
-You’re already retaining water, wouldn’t more just add to it?
-Wrong: As retaining water is the body’s way of holding on to fluid so that you do not become dehydrated.
-So it’s especially important when you are bloated to push fluids through your body, not eliminate them.
+Drinking more water may seem counterproductive because water retention can cause bloating (especially belly bloat).
+Isn’t it already enough that you’re retaining water?
+Wouldn’t more just add to the problem?
+Wrong: Because retaining water is the body’s way of retaining fluid and preventing dehydration.
+When you’re bloated, it’s especially important to push fluids through your body rather than eliminate them.
+(2)

-Definitely a good reason to add lemon water to your diet!
+This is a compelling reason to include lemon water in your diet!

-Adding asparagus to your diet can reduce belly bloat because it’s a natural diuretic thanks to an amino acid called asparagine.
-Asparagus is an anti-bloating superfood.
-Sure, it makes your pee smell, but it also makes you pee, period—helping you flush all that excess water, therefor relieving any discomfort and bloat.
-Asparagus also contains probiotics, which help support the growth of good bacteria.
-This helps maintain a healthy balance in your digestive system to prevent and/or reduce gas.
-Finally, asparagus contains soluble and insoluble fibers, which helps promote overall digestive health.
+Because asparagus contains an amino acid called asparagine, it acts as a natural diuretic, reducing belly bloat.
+Asparagus is a powerful anti-bloating food.
+Sure, it makes you pee smell, but it also makes you pee—helping you flush out all that extra water and alleviating any discomfort or bloating.
+Probiotics are found in asparagus, and they aid in the growth of good bacteria.
+This helps to keep your digestive system in a healthy balance, preventing and/or reducing gas.
+Finally, asparagus is high in both soluble and insoluble fibers, which aid in digestive health.
+(3)

-Add some lemon juice and garlic and fire up the grill or just bake them for a healthy side dish.
+Grill them with some lemon juice and garlic, or bake them for a healthy side dish.

-Celery has been used as a digestive aid to regulate bowel movements and to control intestinal gas because its chemicals are known to decrease fluid retention.
-Celery has a high water content with a detoxing system, which can help to purge your body of toxins.
+Because its chemicals are known to decrease fluid retention, celery has been used as a digestive aid to regulate bowel movements and control intestinal gas.
+Celery has a high water content and a detoxing system that can aid in the removal of toxins from the body.

-It also also increases your body’s ability to break down protein and fat which in turn reduces belly bloat.
-Celery is great for digestion!
+It also improves your body’s ability to break down protein and fat, resulting in less belly bloat.

-Bromelain, an enzyme found in pineapples aids in digestion by breaking down proteins while also reducing signs of swelling.
-The stem and core of the fruit have a higher concentration of the enzyme than the outer bites, so try juicing the core and sipping it solo or adding it to your favorite smoothie mix.
+Bromelain, an enzyme found in pineapples, aids digestion by breaking down proteins and reducing swelling symptoms.
+Because the enzyme is concentrated more in the stem and core of the fruit than in the outer bites, try juicing the core and sipping it alone or adding it to your favorite smoothie mix.
+(5)

-Pineapples are rich in vitamins, enzymes and antioxidants, which can strengthen the immune system and encourage digestion.
+Pineapples are high in vitamins, enzymes, and antioxidants, which can help to boost immunity and aid digestion.